-Activity Area Category Additional Guidance Points / Hour Evidence Required Experiential Learning (e.g. on the job learning; learning from experience; expanding job role) 2 Summary of activity details and benefits gained In - Service Training (e.g. orientation programmes; operating procedures; employee development) 2 Summary of activity details and benefits gained Receiving Coaching From Others 2 Summary of activity details and benefits gained Work Shadowing 2 Summary of activity details and benefits gained Peer Review of Own Work (e.g. presentations to colleagues; direction on created documents) 2 Summary of activity details and benefits gained Review of Case Studies and Literature 2 Summary of activity details and benefits gained Participation in Journal Club 2 Summary of activity details and benefits gained Work Based Learning (a maximum of 20 CPD points can be claimed under this heading) Discussions with Colleagues (e.g. idea generation, problem solving) 2 Summary of activity details and benefits gained Presentations (e.g. to external clients, regulators or policy makers) 2 Copy of presentation Supervising Colleagues or Students 2 Summary of activity details and benefits gained Job Rotation, Secondments or Sabbaticals 2 Summary of activity details and benefits gained Involvement in Employer Work (e.g. beyond scope of role) 2 Summary of activity details and benefits gained Lesson Learnt Activities 2 Summary of activity details and benefits gained Request and Analysis of Feedback (on your performance from colleagues or clients) 2 Summary of activity details and benefits gained Participation in Appraisal and Goal Setting 1 Summary of activity details and benefits gained Preparation of Bids (preparation and submission of research or financial bids) 2 Summary of activity details and benefits gained Course Development (produce a new course, substantially revise existing or revise based on evaluation) 2 Summary of course / revisions / evaluation Other Any other activity that takes place in the fulfilling of your current role 1 Summary of activity details and benefits gained
+Category Additional Guidance Points / Hour Evidence Required Experiential learning (e.g. on the job learning; learning from experience; expanding job role) 2 Summary of activity details and benefits gained In-service training (e.g. orientation programmes; operating procedures; employee development) 2 Summary of activity details and benefits gained Receiving coaching from others 2 Summary of activity details and benefits gained Work shadowing 2 Summary of activity details and benefits gained Peer review of own work (e.g. presentations to colleagues; direction on created documents) 2 Summary of activity details and benefits gained Review of case studies and literature 2 Summary of activity details and benefits gained Participation in journal club 2 Summary of activity details and benefits gained Discussions with colleagues (e.g. idea generation, problem solving) 2 Summary of activity details and benefits gained Presentations (e.g. to external clients, regulators or policymakers) 2 Copy of presentation Supervising colleagues or students 2 Summary of activity details and benefits gained Job rotation, secondments or sabbaticals 2 Summary of activity details and benefits gained Involvement in employer work (e.g. beyond scope of role) 2 Summary of activity details and benefits gained Lesson learnt activities 2 Summary of activity details and benefits gained Request and analysis of feedback (on your performance from colleagues or clients) 2 Summary of activity details and benefits gained Participation in appraisal and goal setting 1 Summary of activity details and benefits gained Preparation of bids (preparation and submission of research or financial bids) 2 Summary of activity details and benefits gained Course development (produce a new course, substantially revise existing or revise based on evaluation) 2 Summary of course / revisions / evaluation Other Any other activity that takes place in the fulfilling of your current role 1 Summary of activity details and benefits gained